Oregon withholding tax

 Department of Revenue general forms

-Department of Revenue year specific formsClick on a tax year name to open (or close) a list of forms in alphabetical order.
+Department of Revenue year specific formsClick on a tax year below to open (or close) a list of forms in alphabetical order:

 Learn more by reading the withholding tax common questions, or contact our office for additional information.